-In the United States, a child becomes an adult legally when they turn 18 years old.
+In most states in the United States, a child becomes an adult legally when they turn 18 years old1.

 When Do Kids Become Adults In Parents’ Eyes

 For many parents, though, there’s always the question of “when do kids become adults?”